give-me-fries/CPPLox/README.md

 # CPPLox
-My version of the Lox Interpreter from Crafting Interpreters written in C++.
+My version of the Lox Interpreter from Crafting Interpreters written in C++ 17.

 ## Notes
 There is no AST code generator, just the printer.